mbellitti/wikiart-classifier/README.md

 **Authors**: Jan Albrecht, Matteo Bellitti, [Mohit Pandey](https://github.com/mohitpandey92)

 Wikiart-Classifier is an open-source Python-based image classifier.
-It classifies artwork into different genre (?) using Deep Neural Networks.
+It classifies artwork into different genres (?) using Deep Neural Networks.

 We have achieved 45 % accuracy on test set with a total number of 150,000 images and XXX number of labels on them.
 If we had randomly guessed the label of an image, then we get an accuracy of 1 %.
 (I have assumed number of labels is 100).